iobruno/data-engineering-zoomcamp/week_4_analytics_engineering/dbt-duckdb/README.md

 # dbt and PipeRider for Data Observability

-This subproject is designed to build a `dbt` model on top of DuckDB, and have some PipeRider pipelines for Data Observability
+This subproject is designed to build a `dbt` model on top of DuckDB, and have PipeRider for profiling our models, and generate reports for better Observability.

 ## Tech Stack